nzdavidv/pages/_posts/2025-07-16-StoraLinux2.md

 # Section 2 - The firmware - uBoot

-Maybe I could have done this running the stock OS but I didn't know what I was doing so the first step for me was to download and install an OS.
+Maybe I could have done this running the stock OS but first step for me was to download and install an OS.
-..so we're skipping to step4 - the operating system, kind-of.
-It's a crappy old operating system.
+It's an old operating system.

 followed these pages
 - <a>https://forum.doozan.com/read.php?2,133873,133904,quote=1</a>